How Do I Sequence My Christmas Lights to Music?

 My Process: Sequencing a Song to My Christmas Lights

 In this article, I’m going to share with you my process to quickly and efficiently sequence a brand new song.
-This process will work with any sequencing program, no matter if you use xLights, Vixen, or Light-O-Rama.
+This process will work with any sequencing program, though at the time of this writing, xLights is by far the best.

 When I sequence, I first set up my display in the program of choice, and I’ll be working primarily there, in the computer.